-Date Due: Friday, June 25, 5:00pm CT.
+Date Due: Friday, February 10, 5:00pm CT.
 Late submissions will not be accepted, an automatic "F" will be assigned on Comps, and you will be ineligible to graduate in the current term.
+You should, however, remain enrolled in and complete the course.